Engineering

 Because Google Play Billing Library 4 and earlier expect a single billing period, price and (optionally) intro price per subscription, your converted legacy subscription contains a single ‘backwards compatible’ base plan and offer.
 You can now add additional base plans and offers to these converted subscriptions, but only the backwards compatible option will be available to apps that haven’t switched to the newer API methods.

-Google Play Billing Library 3 and 4 deprecation timeline
+Google Play Billing Library 4 deprecation timeline

 As a rule, Google supports every version of their Play Billing Library for (at least) 2 years after it releases.
 This means that: